 - Mental Health Foundation’s Guide ‘how to look after your mental health using mindfulness’ and related website, Be mindful

 - You can also download many free apps to support mindfulness practice, including ‘Buddhify’ and ‘Bemindful’.

+- Be curious.
 Catch sight of the beautiful.
 Remark on the unusual.
 Notice the changing seasons.
 Savour the moment, whether you are walking to work, eating lunch or talking to friends.
 Be aware of the world around you and what you are feeling.
 Reflecting on your experiences will help you appreciate what matters to you.
-For more information, go to:

 - Keep learning

 Try something new.
 Rediscover an old interest.
 Sign up for that course.
 Take on a different responsibility at work.
 Fix a bike.
 Learn to play an instrument or how to cook your favourite food.
 Set a challenge you will enjoy achieving.
 Learning new things will make you more confident as well as being fun.
 Why not explore:

 Do something nice for a friend, or a stranger.
 Thank someone.
 Smile.
 Volunteer your time.
 Join a community group.
 Look out, as well as in.
 Seeing yourself, and your happiness, linked to the wider community can be incredibly rewarding and creates connections with the people around you.
 Here are some good place to start:

 We all experience difficulties with our mental health and wellbeing occasionally.
 It might happen if we are bereaved, become unemployed, are ill, lose our home or have a breakdown in a relationship.
 Sometimes there is not an obvious reason for feeling depressed, anxious or sad.